Plex on Ubuntu Desktop

 Common Troubleshooting:

-Sometimes Plex will not be able to see additional drive in your system.
+Sometimes Plex will not be able to use the additional drive in your system due to the current user not having the correct permissions to use the files.
 If this happens, it’s likely that the drive has not been given access to the Plex Media Server.
-To do this, you’ll need to open up Windows Explorer and navigate to your additional drive and Right-click > Properties.
+To check this, you’ll need to open up the File Explorer and navigate to your additional drive and Right-click > Properties.

 On the Security tab you’ll need to add Everyone with Read & Execute permissions and click Apply.
 Once done restart your Plex Media Server for the changes to take effect.